joosepkoort/edamam-recipes/README.md

 # edamam-recipes
 > Android app to search for recipes, their ingredients and amount.
 > It is also possible to favourite recipes for later usage.
-Alongside each recipe is a picture, which can be enlarged.
+Alongside each recipe is a picture that can be enlarged

 ## How to use
 Go to edamam.com, sign up and find